vespa-engine/blog/_posts/newsletter/2024-02-15-vespa-newsletter-february-2024.md

     select id, name from product where !(id in (10, 20, 30))

-A pro-tip is using parameter substitution to speed up the YQL-parsing even more:
+A pro-tip is using parameter substitution to also speed up YQL-parsing:

     select id, name from product where id in (@my_set)&my_set=10,20,30